railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_forecasting.rst

 .. tip:: Shortcuts

-    On the Product form you have an **action** shortcut button :guilabel:`Procurement Request` that lets you quickly create a new procurement order.
+    On the Product form you have shortcut button :guilabel:`Request Procurement` that lets you quickly create a new procurement order.